mgonzalezbaile/laravel-ddd/README.md

 ```

 #### Testing Use Cases
+Testing becomes easier when you see a Use Case as something that receives an input (the Command) and returns an output (the Events and Entities).

 As explained before, use cases represent the features that your application provides to your users.
 Therefore, testing them becomes critical and helps with:
 - Ensure that your features are covered against changes in your code.
 In this sense, tests need to be robust and decoupled from the implementation internals to allow developers refactor the code while tests ensure that the behavior of the feature didn't unexpectedly change.
 - Act as documentation of your code to let someone understand the different scenarios you might encounter when running the use case.

-Let's see how this can be done with an example where we update an existing _Resource_:
+Let's see how this can be done with an example where we update an existing _Resource_ in a happy path scenario:

 ```php
     public function testShouldUpdateResource(): void